Noemi-24/SBA-308A/README.md

-# Dog Lovers - Dog Breed Explorer (SBA 308A - ADV JAVASCRIPT)
+# Dog Lovers - The Ultimate Dog Gallery (SBA 308A - ADV JAVASCRIPT)

 A single-page web application that allows users to explore different dog breeds from around the world and vote for their favorites using The Dog API.